-Dr. Alsaadi is a General Dentist with 16 years of experience who also enjoys offering Braces treatments to his patients for the convenience of complete dental treatments under one roof.
+Dr. Alsaadi is a General Dentist with 17 years of experience who also enjoys offering Braces treatments to his patients for the convenience of complete dental treatments under one roof.
 He has and continues to invest hundreds of hours in orthodontics and general dentistry continuing education while operating his dental practice.
-He completed a hands on course of one year entitled “Mastery in Advanced Orthodontics” with the American Orthodontics Society under the guidance of Dr. Larry W. White, a world renown Orthodontist in Dallas with 50+ years of experience.
+He completed a hands on course of 3 years entitled “Mastery in Advanced Orthodontics” with the American Orthodontics Society under the guidance of Dr. Larry W. White, a world renown Orthodontist in Dallas with 50+ years of experience.

 The type of braces you get depends on a number of factors:

 - The recommendation of your dentist

 - How much you are willing to pay

 - How long you will be in braces